-- Social Media Short Video Series--Columbia Housing has found success in featuring its Chief Executive Officer in a series of short videos to address important issues in the community.
+- THIS is Columbia Housing Digital Newsletter-Columbia Housing continues to produce a colorful, exciting, visually appealing newsletter to highlight resident success stories, engaging resident- program offerings, community resources and community engagement/volunteer opportunities for residents.
+Hard copies are available for all senior high-rises and by request at other properties.
+Distribution was to 25,000. - 90th Anniversary of Columbia Housing-Media-Focus.
+For the entire year before the April 30th, 2024, anniversary, Columbia Housing ran a social media series highlighting the history and milestones accomplished over the agency's 90-year history.
+Key people and key elements of history were highlighted throughout the year. - Scorecard 2021-2024-Beating Odds and Building Bridges--The Columbia Housing communications department produced a 20-page statistical report to highlight goals and accomplishments accomplished during the 2021-2024 timeframe.
+It encompasses everything accomplished during Yvonda Bean's tenure as CEO of Columbia Housing.
+The 20-page report is an attractive tabletop publication to share with partners, community leaders and the like. - Social Media Short Video Series--Columbia Housing has found success in featuring its Chief Executive Officer in a series of short videos to address important issues in the community.
 This gives the leadership at the agency an opportunity to directly communicate with its residents and the community at-large, at will.
-So, whether it's' the opening of a waiting list, or increasing the pool of available landlords - these 2-minute videos have been extremely successful in moving residents and the community to action. - Regular eBlasts to Columbia Housing's 40K+-member Subscriber Database-Through its interactive website, Columbia Housing can immediately and directly communicate with its Public Housing & Housing Choice Voucher recipients, community leaders, elected officials, community-based organizations, partners, and the media.
-These efforts have proved extremely successful in moving audiences to action and keeping them informed of important agency and community news. - Nontraditional Media Partnerships-Columbia Housing maintains working partnerships with two grassroots print publications.
+So, whether it's' the opening of a waiting list, or increasing the pool of available landlords these 2-minute videos have been extremely successful in moving residents and the community to action. - Regular eBlasts to Columbia Housing's 25K+-member Subscriber Database-Through its interactive website, Columbia Housing can immediately and directly communicate with its Public Housing & Housing Choice Voucher recipients, community leaders, elected officials, community-based organizations, partners, and the media.
+These efforts have proved extremely successful in moving audiences to action and to keep them informed of important agency and community news. - Nontraditional Media Partnerships-Columbia Housing maintains working partnerships with two grassroots print publications.
 With these publications, we have flexibility to routinely publish community news to individuals who might not get their news and information through traditional/mainstream media sources.
-The Carolina Panorama and The Free Times provide tremendous editorial flexibility to reach grassroots audiences. - Social Media Platforms-Columbia Housing routinely publishes short stories, graphics, etc via social media to engage its nearly 5,000 followers. - In addition, Columbia Housing maintains good professional working relationships with all local, statewide, and regional media outlets. - XI.
-Violence Against Women (VAWA): Enforce and protect the rights of victims of domestic violence, dating violence, and stalking to secure and maintain housing without being victimized a second time by being denied housing or losing housing because of the criminally violent acts perpetrated against them.
+The Carolina Panorama and The Free Times provide tremendous editorial flexibility to reach grassroots audiences. - Social Media Platforms-Columbia Housing routinely publishes short stories, graphics, etc. via social media to engage its nearly 5,000 followers.

+In addition, Columbia Housing maintains good professional working relationships with all local, statewide, and regional media outlets.

+XI.
+Violence Against Women: Enforce and protect the rights of victims of domestic violence, dating violence, and stalking to secure and maintain housing without being victimized a second time by being denied housing or losing housing because of the criminally violent acts perpetrated against them.

-2024 Update:
+2025 Update: